 Frequently Asked Questions

 This is historic!
-Launch Michigan is a never-before-assembled partnership of business, education, labor, philanthropy, and state and community leaders—all the players necessary to get things done.
+Launch Michigan is a never-before-assembled partnership of business, education, labor, philanthropy, and civic leaders, as well as parents—all the players necessary to get things done.
 These groups haven’t come together in quite this way before, so we’re very optimistic about the potential of our diverse and growing collection of unlikely allies.

 We have seen other places with similar challenges figure out how to make education better, in large part, by bringing together unique partners who are committed to working long-term on a common agenda grounded in best-practice research.
 We believe Michigan can do this too.
 In fact, our goal is to make Michigan a top 10 education state.

 Launch Michigan is in the early stages of collaboration and will be working to flesh out a shared agenda in the months ahead.
 At this point, we’ve identified the following priorities:

 - Leveraging existing research and conducting a statewide educator survey, among other activities, as a way of listening to and supporting our educators.

 - Supporting shared, statewide, research-driven strategies for delivering effective education to all students and sticking to those strategies regardless of politics and election cycles, so we can see what really works.

 - Supporting a fair and comprehensive accountability system that includes everyone who influences education—not just teachers.